AJ Piscitelli, PMP

 The simple solution here is to separate the networks and restrict who has the ability to access each.
 The Corporate network should only be used for domain-connected devices that need to access the local domain controller and file shares.
 The Employee network is for employee devices, such as phones and tablets, and may have access to certain corporate web assets for their daily duties.
 The Guest network should only have access to the internet, and possibly one or two printers.

 Most enterprise-grade networking equipment can broadcast at least five different Wi-Fi networks (SSIDs) on the same access point (AP).
 A lot of the setup behind this is done with VLANs, which I plan to discuss in the next blog entry.
 You can do this without breaking the bank.
 There are some relatively inexpensive options on the market, and I’d be happy to discuss them with you.

 Protect those passwords

 Now that you’ve separated the networks and created passwords for each of them, you must secure those passwords.
 The Corporate network password should not leave the IT department.
-As new equipment is setup, the IT department can add the Corporate network password to the computer.
-The Guest network can be posted publicly, but only in location where they would be expected to access, like conference rooms.
+As new equipment is set up, the IT department can add the Corporate network password to the computer.
+The Guest network can be posted publicly, but only in locations where they would be expected to access, like conference rooms.